Therapeutic Orientation & Techniques

 Bachelor of Social Work, University of Houston, Downtown, Houston, TX

 In our work together, we will approach your concerns empathetically.
 We will ask questions to help you think critically.
-We will sit together in discomfort.
-Sometimes in silence.
+We will sit together in discomfort, and sometimes, in silence.
 As we enter into a space of vulnerability, transparency, and authenticity, we will patiently work towards building a collaborative relationship.
 We will journey down a path of self-reflection and discovery.
-There will be tough conversations, laughter, awkward silence, and unexpected emotions but this will all be worth it on your way to healing, hope, joy, and freedom.
+There will be tough conversations, laughter, awkward silence, and unexpected emotions, but this will all be worth it on your way to healing, hope, joy, and freedom.

 "Treshana has seen me through some very tough transitions.
 She has used active listening coupled with grace-filled truth telling to help me navigate those transitions.
 Her clear and objective perspectives have been trustworthy and encouraging on multiple occasions."